IbonAzkoitia/Genesis-Featured-Image/readme.txt

 _Note: although this plugin requires the [Genesis Framework by StudioPress](http://studiopress.com/) or child themes, it is not an official plugin for this framework and is neither endorsed nor supported by StudioPress._

+Files structures and concept are based in [Display Featured Image for Genesis - by Robin Cornett](http://robincornett.com/plugins/display-featured-image-genesis/)

 = Future Options =

 * different styles options